Tour of Qinghai Lake

-The Tour of Qinghai Lake is an annual professional road bicycle racing stage race held in the Qinghai province of China since 2002, named after Qinghai Lake.
+The Tour of Qinghai Lake is an annual professional road bicycle racing stage race held in the Qinghai province of China since 2002 and is named after Qinghai Lake.
 The race is sanctioned by the International Cycling Union (UCI) as a 2.HC race as part of the UCI Asia Tour.
 The race was to become part of the new UCI ProSeries in 2020, although the event in 2020 was cancelled due to the COVID-19 pandemic.
-The 2021 event was held as a class 2.2 race with all domestic teams due to the international travel restrictions during the pandemic.
+The 2021 and 2022 events were held as a class 2.2 race with all domestic teams due to the international travel restrictions during the pandemic.
+The race returned to the UCI ProSeries in 2023.